hackhitchin/esp8266-co-uk/tutorials/how-to-connect.md

 ## You will need:

 - ESP8266 module.
-- USB to serial UART adapter, for instance an FT232RL board.
+- USB to serial UART adapter, for instance an [FT232RL board](/shop/ft232rl-usb-to-serial-uart-adapter).
 - USB to micro USB cable.
 - Female-to-female dupont wires or other connectors.

 ## Layout

-Connect pins on the adapter to those on the module in the following configuration, then
+Connect the pins on the adapter to those on the module in the following configuration, then connect the adapter to your machine with the USB cable.

 | USB to serial adapter | ESP-xx module |
 | --------------------- | ------------- |